gregmarine/ByGregMarine.com/Blog/src/2024/10/28_friendship-rollercoaster-ride.md

 The game is in the top of the 9th now.
 The Dodgers are ahead 4 to 0 now.
 Go Dodgers!!!

+## 11:45pm

+Dodgers win!!!
+Three down!
+One to go!
+Woohoo!!!

+Final thoughts for the day...hehehe

+Today's was a long entry.
+If you made it this far, thank you for joining me today.
+If you didn't, you won't see this...but I still thank you for joining me for as far as you could read today...hehehe

+I'm grateful for my time with Valerie tonight.
+It reminds me how grateful for all my friends.
+This has been an interesting year for my friendships.
+It has been a bit of a rollercoaster...LOL Even today was a bit of a rollercoaster ride...

+My goal is to become a better friend as my friendships grow.
+I always want to add to their journeys.
+I'm going to keep learning along the way and will grow.